 National Register of Historic Places in Contra Costa County

-The house has been restored and remodeled twice since it was photographed for HABS, first in 1941 and again in 1964 when it was incorporated into a private home.
+The Joaquín Moraga Adobe was photographed in 1922 for the Historical American Building Survey (HABS).
+It has been restored and remodeled twice since then, first in 1941 and again in 1964 when it was incorporated into a private home.

 Some historic adobes buildings in California: